marialysyuk/Google-Kick-Start/2020/Round B/Bike Tour/README.md

 ## Problem

 Li has planned a bike tour through the mountains of Switzerland.
 His tour consists of N checkpoints, numbered from 1 to N in the order he will visit them.
-The i-th checkpoint has a height of Hi.
+The i-th checkpoint has a height of H<sub>i</sub>.

 A checkpoint is a peak if: